GuyResh/karl-fish/README.md

 ![Karl Fish Logo](KarlFish.png)

 A comprehensive React-based fishing log application that can be deployed as a web app or desktop/tablet application using Tauri.
-Features integration with Furuno multi-function displays for automatic data collection.
+Features integration with NMEA 2000 marine electronics networks for automatic data collection from all connected devices.

 ## Features